DiegoUsaiUK/CV/README.md

 # CV
-Refreshing my Curriculum Vitae with LaTeX on overleaf.com
+Curriculum Vitae with overleaf.com, an online LaTeX editor